St. Paul's Convent School: Houses

-Named after Charlotte Mason (1842-1923), an educationalist whose philosophy influenced modern primary schools.
+Named after Charlotte Mason (1842–1923), an educationalist whose philosophy influenced modern primary schools.

 Extracurricular activities

 Students participate in various extracurricular activities and competitions.
 For example, the annual Inter-class English and Chinese debate competitions, dance competition and the annual Music Talent Quest (MTQ).
 There are also 55 extracurricular clubs, societies, voluntary service units and interest groups for students to join and explore their interests and talents.
 There are also exchange programs with schools of foreign countries, such as trips to Beijing, America, Canada, Sichuan, Spain and France.

-The SPCS has various sports teams including athletic team, swimming team, badminton team, dragon dance team and netball team.
+SPCS has various sports teams including athletics team, swimming team, badminton team, dragon dance team, table tennis team and netball team.

 The SPCS dance club consists of Western dance team, Modern dance team and Chinese dance team.

 The two SPCS dance teams perform in various occasions, such as the opening of 2008 Beijing Olympics equestrian competitions that was held in Hong Kong.
 Each team has about 20 dancers which were selected through auditions held around September by committee members.
 Dancers receive training once or twice a week, each ranging from 1–2 hours.
 Extra trainings are often organized before competitions.